DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 - **Book 2: *Manual Override*** — Learn the tools
 - **Book 3: *The Human Experiment*** — Follow the trail
 - **Book 4: *The Cosmic Game*** — The final revelation

+> This is more than a psychological ache; it is a biological one.
+It is the phantom limb pain of a species severed from its planetary body.
+We were designed to be the nervous system of a conscious Earth.

 ## Chapter 1: The Neoteny Puzzle